-Criteria Data/ information Data sources Details of data deficiency, assumptions, reasons for low confidence in information (e.g. TBDC indicates data is unknown or deficient) Evidence of rapid decline (Principle 1) Change in population size in NSW in the past 10 years or 3 generations (indicate whether as a direct estimate of the population or if indicated by an index or surrogate) The TBDC states that the population has declined by more than 80% in 10 years or 3 generations and therefore the Swift Parrot is at risk of Principle 1 TBDC None Evidence of small populati on size (Principle 2) Current population size in NSW 300-1000 (estimated at 750) mature individuals in all of Australia The Action Plan for Australian Birds 2020 The data is not specific to NSW.
-A request for this information has been requested from the BOS Helpdesk and GIS Environmental Consultants are awaiting a response.
-Decline in species' population size in 3 years or one generation Generation time 5.4 years, but decline in one generation or 3 years is unknown Threatened Species Scientific Committee Conservation Advice TBDC is deficient.
-A request for this information has been requested from the BOS
+Criteria Data/ information Data sources Details of data deficiency, assumptions, reasons for low confidence in information Evidence of rapid decline (Principle 1) Change in population size in NSW in the past 10 years or 3 generations (indicate whether as a direct estimate of the population or if indicated by an index or surrogate) The TBDC states that the population has declined by more than 80% in 10 years or 3 generations and therefore the Swift Parrot is at risk of Principle 1 BOS Helpdesk: "Decline of >=80% - IUCN Red List: "This species is listed as Critically Endangered because population modelling predicts an extremely rapid decline owing to nest predation by the introduced Sugar Glider Petaurus breviceps in its Tasmanian breeding range.
+Habitat loss and alteration are also thought to be contributing to declines."
+TBDC IUCN Red List BOS Helpdesk None Evidence of small population size (Principle 2) Current population size in NSW 300-1000 (estimated at 750) mature individuals in all of Australia BOS Helpdesk: "Population: <2,000" The Action Plan for Australian Birds 2020 BOS Helpdesk The data from the Action Plan is not specific to NSW.